 Featuring stars like Olivia Coleman, Helena Bonham Carter and Matt Smith, the popular Netflix series took advantage of the Marble Hall backdrop in the foyer to create a dramatic entrance for characters.
 Fun fact: Congress Centre is 20 years older than Oliva Colman, but the Queen herself is nearly 30 years older than our venue!

 The Council Chamber’s floor to ceiling original wood panelling also grabbed the attention of filmmakers from the BBC series MotherFatherSon.
-Seen here in the series XX episode, the Council Chamber was set up to shoot a press conference scene.
+Seen here in the series 1 episode 2, the Council Chamber was set up to shoot a press conference scene.
 The space was integral in creating the perfect dramatic atmosphere as a mother announces £30,000 reward for information that helps solve the murder of her daughter, Tonya.

 The Crooked House

 Agatha’s Christie’s tale of family feuds, intrigue and murder was adapted for a film in 2017 starring Glenn Close and Terence Stamp.
 Pictured here is our Marble Hall with its unique view out towards the Epstein statue housed in Congress Centre’s Courtyard.
 Set up with a desk, the space – usually used for receptions and parties – looks just like the office of a VIP.

 You may recognise some other famous faces that have been to our central London filming location…